pldn/LDWizard-old/README.md

 The import component allows the initial information that is needed by an LD Wizard Application to be specified by a generic user.
 There are two kinds of initial information that a generic user might provide:

-1. Exactly one tabular source data file (required, high priority).
+1. Exactly one tabular source data file (high priority).
-2. At most one transformation script file (optional, low priority).
+2. At most one transformation script file (low priority).

 There are two ways in which this initial information can be provided by a user: